skuddeliwoo/evo-hierarchical-modules/README.md

 code can be found in the subdirectory ./code

-To run the simulation run `julia Client.jl` while in the directory ./code/src/ or run the Client.jl file in your julia IDE
+To run the simulation, either:

+* run `julia Main.jl` while in the directory ./code/src/ or
+* run the Main.jl file in your julia IDE
+* in your julia REPL, run `include("Main.jl")`

 ## Notes / Additional resources / miscellaneous

 can be found in the subdirectory ./misc

+* Folder with saved plots: Heatmaps of the evolved GRN